OpenTermsArchive/contrib-versions/Wordpress/Privacy Policy.md

 *   _July 1, 2010:_ Revised paragraph about IP addresses to explain when they are collected and that commenter IPs are visible to blog administrators
 *   _October 29, 2009:_ Added Comments paragraph to explain Akismet comment storage policy
 *   _March 10, 2009:_ Added Ads paragraph to alert users that ads from third parties may use cookies

-Contact Us Privacy Policy

-1. Home
-2. About Us
-3. News
-4. Work With Us

-© Automattic Inc., purveyors of fine blogging services since 2005.
-Thank you for your time.

-Follow Follow “Automattic”

-Get every new post delivered to your Inbox.

-Join 3,209 other followers

-Powered by WordPress.com